How to Make Fish Tacos

 What Are Fish Tacos?

-Probably the most iconic version of this Baja California specialty consists of a corn tortilla filled with strips of deep-fried, mild-flavor whitefish and a cabbage mixture similar to coleslaw, although some aficionados prefer lettuce to the cabbage mixture.
+Probably the most iconic version of this Baja California specialty consists of a corn tortilla filled with strips of deep-fried or grilled, mild-flavor whitefish and a cabbage mixture similar to coleslaw.
 Pico de gallo and avocado are standard accompaniments.
-Given the popularity of regional Mexican food in recent years, fish tacos have become increasingly common on the restaurant scene.
-Now, home cooks are discovering how easy they are to make.
-Here is what you will need to make 6 servings (2 tacos each) of the classic street-food version:
+Here is what you will need to make 6 servings (2 tacos each) of classic fish tacos:

 - 2 pounds fresh or frozen firm-flesh whitefish fillets, such as cod, red snapper, halibut, tilapia, or catfish